Everts Air Cargo

 Everts Air Cargo is an American Part 121 airline based in Fairbanks, Alaska, United States.
-It operates D.O.D, scheduled and charter airline cargo within Alaska, Canada, Mexico and the continental United States.
+It operates D.O.D, scheduled and charter airline cargo within Alaska, Canada, Mexico, Caribbean Islands and the continental United States.
 Its maintenance base is Fairbanks International Airport with its major cargo hub at Ted Stevens Anchorage International Airport.
 The company slogan is Legendary Aircraft.
 Extraordinary Service.

 History

 Everts Air Cargo, established as Air Cargo Express, is the sister company of Everts Air Fuel, that specializes in fuel transport throughout the state of Alaska and into Canada.